dsherret/ts-type-info/readme.md

 }
 ```

-### Real Life Example
+### Detailed Example

-* [Server Bridge](https://github.com/dsherret/server-bridge) - Automatically generates client side code to communicate with the server from the server side code
+* [Server Bridge](https://github.com/dsherret/server-bridge) - Automatically generates client side code to communicate with the server from the server side code (out of date)